2011 Singaporean general election: Online video

 Vincent Wijeysingha rejected his comments stating, "We've been a very open party and we're very clear."

-This incident was cited in an article published in The Economist criticising the ruling party's election strategy The New Paper released a story next day, with the headline: Is Singapore ready for a GAY MP?"
+This incident was cited in an article published in The Economist criticising the ruling party's election strategy The New Paper released a story next day, with the headline: "Is Singapore ready for a GAY MP?".
 Kenneth Jeyaretnam of the Reform Party called Balakrishnan's campaign a "low attack."

 Balakrishnan received widespread controversy and criticism online for his remark,.
 On 28 April, he told the press: "there is "no need" to further discuss [the] video".
 He said that his question was a "legitimate".

-Cooling-off day controversies
+Cooling-off day

-Nicole Seah, a team member contesting Marine Parade GRC under the NSP team, filed a complaint to the Elections Department on 6 May stating PAP-team member Tin Pei Ling had violated the state-mandated cooling-off period 24 hours before polls by posting a Facebook comment "in response to a video [in the state press] that showed Seah crying after being told about a Macpherson female resident who could not get a refund of her son's $80 tuition fees".
+Nicole Seah, a team member contesting Marine Parade GRC under the NSP team, filed a complaint to the Elections Department on 6 May stating PAP-team member Tin Pei Ling had violated the state-mandated cooling-off period 24 hours before polls by posting a Facebook comment "in response to a video [in the state press] that showed Seah crying after being told about a MacPherson female resident who could not get a refund of her son's $80 tuition fees".

 The NSP team was advised by the Elections Department to lodge a police report before the Elections Department could investigate.

 The day after the election, Seah told reporters that her party had not received any response after making the complaint, and said no decision had been taken on whether or not to pursue the issue.
 She added that the NSP knew "it is an uphill battle to get any results out of this.
 I would rather devote my time and resources to the residents".

 A similar complaint was lodged against Seah alleging that material had been published on her Facebook page during Cooling-Off Day.
 On 10 August, the Singapore Police Force announced that it had concluded its investigations into the two incidents, and that aside from a "stern warning" to Tin's friend, neither action was taken against either Tin or Seah.

 Separately, the NSP also complained that the PAP had been distributing election material to residents in Tampines GRC in violation of cooling-off regulations.